-KISSIMMEE CHARTER ACADEMY A CHARTER SCHOOL UNDER THE CITY OF KISSIMMEE, FLORIDA RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES For the Fiscal Year Ended June 30, 2018
+RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES

-Net Change in Fund Balances - Governmental Funds \$ (730,216) Amounts reported for governmental activities in the statement of activities are different because: Capital outlays are reported in governmental funds as expenditures.
-However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-This is the amount of depreciation expense (\$141,030) in excess of capital outlay expenses (\$99,430) in the current period.
-(41,600) Change in Net Position - Governmental Activities \$ (771,816)
+Net Change in Fund Balances - Governmental Funds \$ 20,621 Amounts reported for governmental activities in the statement of activities are different because: Capital outlays are reported in governmental funds as expenditures.
+However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation/amortization exp ense.
+Capital Outlays 2,884,578 Depreciation/Amortization Expense (765,838) 2,118,740 The repayment of principal of long-term debt is an expenditure in the governmental funds, but the repayment reduces long-term debt in the statement of net position.
+625,978 Inception of a long-term lease proceeds provide current financial resources; however, it creates a long-term liability in the Statement of Net Position.
+In the current period, other financing source were received from the inception of a long-term lease.
+(2,563,155) Change in Net Position - Governmental Activities \$ 202,184